Fabry-Perot interferometry in Weyl semi-metals: Introduction

 Unlike the previously studied geometries involving superconductors, here we study the low energy transport of a Weyl semimetal sandwiched between two {\it normal leads} to obtain a clear physical understanding of the mysterious looking oscillations in superconductor-normal hybrid junctions studied\cite{Mukherjee2017,Khanna2017,Khanna2016}.
 We note that the reflection that takes place at the edges of the sample can be interpreted in terms of a beam splitter in momentum space which leads to similar oscillations in the normal current as a function of $k_0 L$, where $2k_0$ is the distance between the two Weyl nodes in momentum space and $L$ is the length of the sample.
 Here, the spin texture and the chirality of the excitations play a crucial role.
 As in the previous cases, the oscillations are highly anisotropic with the maximum amplitude seen in the current measured along the same direction as the separation of the Weyl nodes and vanishing in the direction perpendicular to the separation of the nodes.

 There have been several experimental and theoretical studies\cite{Hsieh2009,Chen2009,Zhu2011,Wray2011,Xu2012} of spin textures in topological insulators (TIs)\cite{Hasan2010,Qi2011} and in other Dirac materials\cite{Wehling2014}.
 However, much less attention has been paid to the study of the emergent pseudo-spin or orbital degree of freedom that appears in many of these materials.
-A notable exception is the work by Roy {\it et al}\cite{Roy2016a,Roy2016b}, which showed that the surface states of three dimensional topological insulators are ferromagnetic in terms of this orbital pseudo spin.
-They also showed that as a physical consequence, tunneling between two surfaces can be suppressed by a mismatch of the orbital pseudo spin even when the other physical degrees of freedom allow tunneling.
+A notable exception are the works by Roy {\it et al}\cite{Roy2016a,Roy2016b}, which show that the orbital pseudo spin polarization\cite{FanZhang} of surface states of three dimensional topological insulators can have strong physical manifestations.
+Tunneling between two surfaces of topological insulators were show to be suppressed due to mismatch of the orbital pseudo spin on the two surfaces even though all other dispersing degrees of freedom allow tunneling.
 For a time-reversal symmetry breaking WSM whose minimal model has just two Weyl nodes, the identification of the scale $\delta k$ with $2k_0$ is obvious, but for a time-reversal invariant, inversion symmetry broken WSM, the minimal model has four Weyl nodes.
 Hence, naively the identification of $\delta k$ is not obvious.
 However, we shall see that analogous to the behaviour in topological insulators, orbital pseudo spin conservation comes to the rescue.
 Unlike the spin whose polarization is tied to the direction of motion of the quasi-particle, the polarization of the orbital pseudo-spin turns out to be independent of the momentum in the inversion symmetry broken WSM.
 Hence, conservation of pseudo spin, allows for scattering only between a single pair of Weyl nodes, and we show that we get $\delta k L$ oscillations for an appropriate $\delta k$ even for inversion symmetry broken WSMs.

 The paper is divided into several sections.
 In section II, we introduce the TRS broken WSM model and we calculate the current as a function of the internodal distance in the NWN geometry for a fixed chemical potential difference across the sample.
 We demonstrate the periodic oscillations and provide the mechanism behind the same.
 In section III, we repeat the same process for an inversion symmetry broken WSM and introduce additional selection rules which dictate the scattering processes as TRS is preserved.
 Lastly, in section IV, we discuss the robustness of these oscillations and propose experimental setups that could probe into this kind of transport.